Best AI Presentation Maker in 2026 (Honest Review)

 Moda's approach is different from every other tool on this list.
 Instead of giving you an AI assistant inside a design editor, Moda gives you an AI agent that operates the design tool on your behalf.

-Where Moda wins: Output quality and speed.
-The gap between "AI-generated deck" and "designer-made deck" is smaller with Moda than any tool we've tested.
+Where Moda wins: Brand fidelity, design quality, and editability.
+The gap between "AI-generated deck" and "designer-made deck" is smaller with Moda than any tool we've tested because the agent can work directly on a professional-grade vector canvas instead of filling in a lightweight slide editor.
 The FERMÀT team replaced their design contractors entirely after switching to Moda.

 Where Moda is still catching up: Template library size (growing, but not Canva-scale), ecosystem integrations (early stage), and breadth of design formats (presentations are strongest, with social graphics and posters expanding).